The Logic LEVEL

 Students expand their knowledge of Latin vocabulary/grammar and improve their ability to translate Latin sentences into English.

-Translation texts, drawn primarily from Libellus de Historia, Primer C, will reinforce their knowledge of American history and Roman mythology.
+Translation texts, drawn primarily from Latin Alive: Volume 1, will reinforce their knowledge of American history and Roman mythology.

 • Expand their Latin vocabulary and grow in their ability to identify English derivatives of Latin words.